 Interested in buying one of Def Leppard’s greatest hits albums for yourself (or someone else), or just wondering what the difference is between the band’s multiple greatest hits releases?

 With several best-of/greatest hits releases to choose from, a bit more thought might be required to make sure you make the right decision.

 In 1995, Def Leppard released Vault, the band’s first compilation of greatest hits.
-The album also included new track at the time “When Love And Hate Collide.”
+(The album also included new track at the time “When Love And Hate Collide.”)

 A decade later, in 2005, the band released Rock Of Ages: The Definitive Collection, a more broad representation of the band’s music, along with the bonus track “No Matter What.”
 (They also released a slightly different version of the collection specifically for the U.K. months prior titled Def Leppard: Best Of.)

 In November 2018, the band released a third greatest hits compilation titled The Story So Far: The Best of Def Leppard in a standard, deluxe, and vinyl version — each format featuring a slightly different track assortment.
-A couple of new songs — a cover of Depeche Mode’s “Personal Jesus” and new holiday song “We All Need Christmas” — were also thrown into the mix.
+A couple of new tracks — a cover of Depeche Mode’s “Personal Jesus” and new holiday song “We All Need Christmas” — were also thrown into the mix.